Reply to "Comment on 'Absence of a consistent classical equation of motion for a mass-renormalized point charge'" (arXiv:2511.02865v1, 3 Nov 2025): Response to Primary Objection

 Therefore, for a nonzero value of the radius $a$, neither the fields nor the energy radiated during a transition interval are infinite even though the jump in velocity of the entire charged sphere is assumed instantaneous.
-Nonetheless, as the radius $a\to 0$ and the mass is renormalized to a finite value, the energy radiated approaches infinity as $1/(2a/c)$.
-The reason that this $a\to 0$ divergent radiated energy based on Maxwell's equations conflicts with the finite radiated energy predicted by (\ref{825-1}) obtained from the equation of motion is the renormalization of the mass $m$ to a finite value.
+Nonetheless, as the radius $a\to 0$ and the mass is renormalized to a finite value, the energy radiated by a jump in velocity approaches infinity as $1/(2a/c)$.
+The reason that this $a\to 0$ divergent radiated velocity-jump energy based on Maxwell's equations applied during the transition intervals conflicts with the finite radiated energy predicted by (\ref{825-1}) obtained from the equation of motion is the renormalization of the mass to a finite value $m$.

-Renormalization as $a\to 0$ is an ad hoc unphysical revision of the classical equation of motion that implicitly changes the $1/r^2$ variation of the Maxwellian near electric field of the limitingly small charge so that an unbounded energy of formation (electrostatic mass) is no longer produced.
-Such a change to the Maxwellian near fields during a transition interval cannot occur without a change in the radiated fields as well and thus Maxwell's equations cannot be applied to find the radiated fields during the transition intervals if $a\to 0$ and the mass is renormalized.
-By changing the ratio of the coefficients of the radiation-reaction and Newtonian-acceleration forces in the equation of motion, renormalization as $a\to 0$ allows jumps in velocity across transition intervals that prevent Maxwell's equations from predicting the detailed electromagnetic fields radiated during the limitingly short transition intervals.
-Fortunately, one can determine the total energy and momentum from (\ref{825-1}) and the corresponding equation for momentum radiated during the transition intervals using the values of the fields outside the transition intervals -- a determination that does not require a detailed knowledge of how renormalization effectively changes the fields produced during the transition intervals.
+Renormalization as $a\to 0$ is an ad hoc unphysical alteration of the classical equation of motion that implicitly changes the $1/r^2$ variation of the Maxwellian near electric field of the limitingly small charge so that an unbounded energy of formation (electrostatic mass) is no longer produced.
+Such a change to the Maxwellian near fields during a transition interval cannot occur without a change in the radiated far fields as well and thus Maxwell's equations cannot be applied to find the radiated fields during the transition intervals if $a\to 0$ and the mass is renormalized.
+By changing the ratio of the coefficients of the radiation-reaction and Newtonian-acceleration forces in the equation of motion, mass renormalization as $a\to 0$ allows jumps in velocity across transition intervals that prevent Maxwell's equations from predicting the detailed electromagnetic fields radiated during the limitingly short transition intervals.
+Fortunately, one can determine the total radiated energy and momentum during the transition intervals from (\ref{825-1}) and the corresponding equation for momentum using the values of the velocity and acceleration outside the transition intervals -- a determination that does not require a detailed knowledge of how renormalization effectively changes the fields produced during the transition intervals.